vianpl/linux/Documentation/virt/kvm/api.rst

 information on guest exit, otherwise it's set to 0.
 The 'flags' field describes properties of the faulting access that are likely pertinent:

+ - KVM_MEMORY_EXIT_FLAG_READ/WRITE/EXEC - When set, indicates that the memory
+   fault occurred on a read/write/exec access respectively.
  - KVM_MEMORY_EXIT_FLAG_PRIVATE - When set, indicates the memory fault occurred on a private memory access.
 When clear, indicates the fault occurred on a shared access.